 Chickens get bored, yes, you read right, they can get so bored that they start to pull the feathers of their coop mates and cackle out of discontent.

-The easiest way to keep backyard chickens occupied while inside the coop is to introduce chicken toys.
+The easiest way to keep backyard chickens occupied while inside the coop is to introduce chicken toys or fun things.
 It is a simple and affordable way to encourage mental stimulation and prevent birds from turning on one another!

 In this guide, we review the best toys that are safe, well-priced and the most effective at keeping chickens busy…